Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

-\paragraph{Episodic Memory as a Trainable Module}
+\paragraph{Episodic memory as a trainable module.}

-\textbf{Memento}~\cite{zhou2025memento} demonstrates that an agent's memory system can be optimized as an external tool without any modification to the LLM planner.
+\textbf{Memento}~\cite{zhou2025memento} shows that an agent's memory system can be optimized as an external tool without any modification to the LLM planner.
 The system combines a frozen GPT-4.1 high-level planner with a trainable episodic case memory module.
-The memory stores past problem-solving trajectories, and the tool being trained is a neural Q-function that learns a \emph{case retrieval policy}: which past cases to present to the frozen planner when facing a new problem. \ The training signal is remarkably simple: binary task success or failure.
-This sparse, trajectory-level reward is broadcast to all case-selection decisions in that trajectory, and a soft Q-learning algorithm updates the retrieval policy.
-Crucially, the frozen LLM never sees the Q-values or policy internals; it simply receives retrieved cases as context and generates its plan.
+The memory stores past problem-solving trajectories, and the tool being trained is a neural Q-function that learns a case retrieval policy: which past cases to present to the frozen planner when facing a new problem.

+The training signal is binary task success or failure: the sparse, trajectory-level reward is broadcast to all case-selection decisions in that trajectory, and a soft Q-learning algorithm updates the retrieval policy.
+The frozen LLM never sees the Q-values or policy internals; it simply receives retrieved cases as context and generates its plan.
 Memento achieves top-tier performance: 87.88\% on GAIA validation (ranked 1st), 79.40\% on GAIA test (3rd place), and 95.0\% on SimpleQA.
-Ablations show that case-based memory adds 4.7–9.6\% absolute improvement on out-of-distribution tasks.
-This is remarkable because \emph{only the memory is trained}; the same frozen LLM that performed worse without memory now excels simply because its information diet has been optimized.
+Ablations show that case-based memory adds 4.7--9.6\% absolute improvement on out-of-distribution tasks.
+Only the memory is trained; the same frozen LLM that performed worse without memory now excels because its information diet has been optimized.